 We look forward to the day when we will have at the luxury of being full time airbnb hosts.
 In addition to our vacation home adventure, we own and run a small bakery and cafe in downtown know so we're busy bees.

-We do however, have very friendly co~hosts/caretakers that live in their own private studio on property to answer any questions you might have.
+We do however, have very friendly caretakers that live in their own private studio on property and are available to answer any questions you might have.